BethAnnP-Bx/horiseon-refactor-hw-1/README.md

 Refactored the code with these following changes:

-* Updated title to Horiseon to be more descriptive
+* Updated title to Horiseon to be more descriptive yet concise
 * Edited header to header tag
 * Added id and corrected the link for Search Engine Optimization within the header
 * Added nav tags to header listed links
-* Added alt text to the background image
 * Added alt text to all images
 * Removed the closing img tag on img Cost Management
 * Moved sections in CSS to match HTML toward accessibility standards
+* Updated hero class to section from div
+* Added footer tag to refactor toward Semantic HTML

 ## User Story